 5. Advise your client to visit her doctor or ophthalmologist as soon as possible.

 If your client asks to continue with eyelash extension services, have them visit their doctor to have a proper allergy test.
 It is possible that their reaction is to something that can be removed from the treatment without affecting the safety or integrity of the eyelash extension service.

-Sometimes the client is reacting to your chemical disinfectants or the lash shampoo or the under eye gel pads.
+Sometimes, your client could be reacting to your chemical disinfectants, the lash shampoo, or the under-eye, gel pads.
 If this is the case then you can modify her appointment to avoid using the product she is reacting to.
-If she is in fact allergic to an element that cannot be removed such as our adhesive, then you must stop applying eyelash extensions to the client.
+If she is, in fact allergic to an element that cannot be removed, such as our adhesive, then you must stop applying eyelash extensions to the client.

 Please do not let anyone tell you that it is acceptable for you to recommend medications or apply medicated creams to help reduce the symptoms.
 This is diabolically irresponsible.
 It is not your place to diagnose, prescribe, administer, or suggest treatments to your clients.
 You are not a doctor.
 You are not a pharmacist.
 The liability that comes with making recommendations that you're not qualified to recommend is immeasurable.
 Do not risk losing your entire business trying to keep one client who is clearly not an ideal client for the treatment that you offer.
 Never!